octo-technology/OpenTezos/docs/blockchain-basics/introduction.md

 <small className="figure">FIGURE 2: A non-hexaustive timeline</small>

 ## Terminology
-A blockchain is a special type of _**D**istributed **L**edger **T**echnology_ (DLT)[[1]](/blockchain-basics/introduction#references), a consensus of replicated, shared, and synchronized digital data geographically spread across multiple sites.
+A *blockchain* is a special type of [_**D**istributed **L**edger **T**echnology_](https://en.wikipedia.org/wiki/Distributed_ledger) (DLT), a consensus of replicated, shared, and synchronized digital data geographically spread across multiple sites.

-Not all blockchains are cryptocurrencies.
-[Corda](https://www.corda.net/) and [Fabric](https://www.hyperledger.org/use/fabric) are blockchains often used for immutable and cryptographically verified storage of data in various domains: Secure sharing of medical data, Music royalties tracking, Personal identity security, Supply chain and logistics monitoring, Voting mechanism, etc.
+Not all blockchains are then cryptocurrencies.
+For instance, [Corda](https://www.corda.net/) and [Fabric](https://www.hyperledger.org/use/fabric) are blockchains often used for immutable and cryptographically verified storage of data in various domains: Secure sharing of medical data, Music royalties tracking, Personal identity security, Supply chain and logistics monitoring, Voting mechanism, etc.

-It is important not to confuse a cryptocurrency (made for exchanging money) with its supporting technology: the blockchain.
-Note that **originally** the word blockchain was not even a technology but the name of the data-structure used to store the data.
+It is important not to confuse a cryptocurrency (first made for exchanging money) with its supporting component: a *blockchain*.
+Note that **originally** the word "*blockchain*" did **not** designate a technology, but the name of the **data-structure** used to store the data.

-The exact word "blockchain" does not even appear in the Bitcoin white whitepaper but now reflects the technology used to arrange and chain data ensuring _immutability_ and _cryptographic verifiability_.
+The exact word "blockchain" does not even appear in the Bitcoin white whitepaper but **now reflects the technology** used to arrange and chain data ensuring _immutability_ and _cryptographic verifiability_.

 Crypto-currencies have 2 important characteristics:
 - They are public